mark2devel/mark2/CONTRIBUTING.md

 #### `StatPlayerCount`

-Issued by the `Ping` service to send the number of players and max number of players on a server to plugins.
+Issued by the `Ping` service to send the number of players and max number of players on a server to plugins

 #### `StatPlayers`

-Issued by the manager to send a list of players to plugins.
-Player information is gathered by the [player events](#player-events)
+Issued by the manager to send a list of players to plugins Player information is gathered by the [player events](#player-events)

 #### `StatProcess`

-Issued by the `Process` service to inform plugins of the CPU and memory usage of the server process.
+Issued by the `Process` service to inform plugins of the CPU and memory usage of the server process

 ### User Events